FindMySchool LogoFindMySchool

 A one-form entry primary and nursery with a distinctly rural edge, this is the sort of school where learning regularly extends beyond the classroom and into the wider environment.
 The school’s site sits within generous grounds and woodland, with routine outdoor learning built into day-to-day life and a local farm woven into wider development.

 Academically, the latest published Key Stage 2 picture is strong.
-In 2024, 89% of pupils met the expected standard in reading, writing and mathematics combined, well above the England average of 62%.
-At the higher standard, 29.67% achieved greater depth compared with 8% across England.
-This places the school above England average overall, and within the top 25% of schools in England (FindMySchool ranking).
+In the current dataset, 90% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 20% achieved greater depth.
+This places the school above England average overall, and within the stronger end of the FindMySchool primary rankings.

 For families, the main practical reality is competition for places.
 The most recently published admissions figures show 64 applications for 28 offers, around 2.29 applications per offer, and the school is recorded as oversubscribed.